-In principle, the control center retrieves the operational states of individual buses by the measurements observed from the Remote Terminal Unit (RTU) and/or Phasor Measurement Unit (PMU) in every few seconds to minutes collected by the SCADA.
-The estimated states are further used in energy management systems (EMS) for contingency analysis, automatic generation control (AGC), and load forecasting, etc \cite{abur04power}.
-Cyber-physical attacks can be classified according to their unique target and delivery methodologies \cite{musleh19survey}, such as denial-of-service (DoS) attack in the network and communication layers where the the information flow packets are either jammed or lost \cite{tan14system}.
-In particular, most of the recent researches focus on the False Data Injection Attack (FDIA) as it can be implemented on all the four layers in cyber-physical power systems and may remain unnoticeable while causing severe economic and stability deterioration.
-FDIA is defined as a direct manipulation on the measurements with the purpose of deviating the estimated state that can mislead the EMS's economic and stable operations \cite{kosut11malicious, liu16masking}.
-In the literature, the concept of \textit{stealth} FDIA on DC state estimation is firstly verified in \cite{liu11false} where the attacker can bypass the \textit{model-based} Bad Data Detection (BDD) with limited resources, even under protected RTUs.
+Cyber-physical attacks can be classified according to their unique target and delivery methodologies \cite{musleh19survey}, such as denial-of-service (DoS) attacks in the network and communication layers where information flow packets are jammed or lost.
+In particular, most of the recent research is focused on the False Data Injection Attacks (FDIAs) which can be implemented on all four layers in cyber-physical power systems.
+Although FDIAs have been researched in many directions, such as DC microgrid operation \cite{bi2022false, tan2022false}, energy market\cite{gao2022novel}, frequency regulation \cite{chen2020load}, and voltage regulation \cite{choeum2021trilevel}, this paper mainly discusses FDIAs targetting on state estimation (SE).
+In principle, the control center retrieves the operational states of individual buses by the measurements observed from the remote terminal unit (RTU) and/or phasor measurement unit (PMU) in every few seconds to minutes.
+The estimated states are used in energy management systems (EMS) for contingency analysis, automatic generation control (AGC), load forecasting, etc. \cite{abur04power}.
+Therefore, FDIA is defined as a direct manipulation on the measurements with the purpose of deviating the estimated state that can mislead the EMS's economic and stable operations \cite{kosut11malicious, liu16masking}.
+In the literature, the concept of \textit{stealth} FDIA in DC state estimation is first verified in \cite{liu11false} where the attacker can bypass \textit{model-based} Bad Data Detection (BDD) with limited resources, even with protected RTUs.
 Later, FDIA on AC state estimation is proposed in \cite{hug12vulnerability} along with the vulnerability analysis.
-FDI for different attack purposes are reviewed in \cite{sayghe20survey} where the corresponding impacts and detection frameworks are partially examined.
+FDI attacks for different attack purposes are reviewed in \cite{sayghe20survey} where the corresponding impacts and detection frameworks are partially examined.